Ibrahim278/Cardiac-Detection-using-Deep-Learning-Neural-Networks/README.md

 #### Introduction

-This project involved creating a Machine Learning model using Deep Learning Neural Networks with PyTorch which scans DICOM image sof the heart and correctly predicts Cardiac Cases.
+This project involved creating a Machine Learning model using Deep Learning Neural Networks with PyTorch which scans DICOM images of the heart and correctly predicts Cardiac Cases.
 The model could then be integrated into a mobile or web interface using a backend infrastructure.